dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 Jobs
 ----

-The "jobs" keyword is used to define the jobs that are run in the workflow.
+The **jobs** keyword is used to define the jobs that are run in the workflow.
-Each item under "jobs" is a string that defines the ID of the job.
+Each item under **jobs** is a string that defines the ID of the job.
 This value can be referenced within the workflow as needed.
 Each job in the testing workflow is described in its own section.

 * :ref:`cg-ci-event-info`